-As founder and president of Emergent Method, Nick Speyrer is a proven, innovative professional who leads a team of more than 40 full-time, part-time, and project-based team members who work across Louisiana and beyond to provide unparalleled services to clients in the public, private, and non-profit sectors.
-Under his leadership, Emergent Method has rapidly grown to become the leading management and strategy consulting firm in the state, with his work in particular focused around managing large-scale organizational transformations, strategic planning, and community outreach efforts for high-profile clients ranging from local and state government agencies to regional not-for-profit organizations and Fortune 1000 companies.
+As founder and president of Emergent Method, Nick Speyrer is a proven, innovative professional who leads a team of more than 60 full-time, part-time, and project-based team members who work across Louisiana and beyond to provide unparalleled services to clients in the public, private, and non-profit sectors.
+Under his leadership, Emergent Method has rapidly grown to become the leading management and strategy consulting firm in the region, with his work in particular focused around managing large-scale organizational transformations, strategic planning, and community outreach efforts for high-profile clients ranging from local and state government agencies to regional not-for-profit organizations and Fortune 1000 companies.

 Nick began his professional career as a consultant with PricewaterhouseCoopers in Atlanta, where he consulted on efforts ranging from strategic growth and outsourcing and procurement efforts for Fortune 100 companies to the design and implementation of operating and business models.
-Additionally, prior to founding Emergent Method, he spent five years at SSA Consultants, where he worked as a senior consultant leading a number of high-profile, multi-year planning and program implementation efforts for the firm.